Camp Alert |

 (1859 - 1878), Larned

 Originally named Camp on Pawnee Fork until January 1860, then moved 2.5 miles west and was renamed Camp Alert.
 Later in May 1860 it was renamed again.
 From 1861 to 1868 the post was an Indian Agency for the Arapaho, Cheyenne, Kiowa and Commanche.
 Became a rendezvous point for the Santa Fe Trail wagon trains after 1864.
 A blockhouse was built in 1865 and the post was surrounded by an earthen breastwork.
 In 1868-69 the post buildings were rebuilt from adobe to stone.
 The blockhouse was torn down sometime after 1886.
-There are ten restored buildings.
+There are ten restored buildings around the original parade ground.
 Admission fee.
 1957 Kansas Historical Quarterly article

 (1868), near Kinsley